-First I’m going to show you some photos from candling eggs on Day 5, which was Sunday.
+First I’m going to show you some photos from candling eggs on Day 5.
 On this day, the embryos’ reproductive organs were formed.
 Way to go little embryos!

 You can see a lot of veining in this photo, and the air sac is clearly defined at the large end of the egg.
 The embryo is contained in that dark shadow on the top.

 That super dark spot next to the pencil lines is the chick’s eye.
 At this point in development, the eye takes up a huge portion of the embryo’s head and is easy to see through the egg.